dirkbig/GSy-sandbox-sim/README.md

 ## Results

 A plot is automatically generated and opened, showing all bids and offers in a aggregated demand/supply curve, with an market clearing quantity.
 For pay-as-clear, this corresponds directly with the clearing price on the Y-axis.
-Not advices when running large amounts of steps.
+Not adviced when running large amounts of steps.

 When running data,py as main, agent profiles are plotted, according to the grid_config.py file. grid_config.py is used by microgrid simulation.